How to Prevent Gum Disease

 Types of Gum Disease

-• Gingivitis: The mildest form of gum disease, causing redness, swelling, and bleeding gums.
+1. Gingivitis: This is the mildest form of gum disease, characterized by redness, swelling, and bleeding of the gums.

-• Periodontitis: A more severe form that can lead to damage of the soft tissue and bone that support the teeth.
+2. Periodontitis: A more severe form of gum disease, periodontitis can cause damage to the soft tissue and bone that support the teeth.

 Symptoms of Gum Disease